mikebharris/BAMS/README.md

 Use the PgUp and PgDn (page up and page down) keys on your keyboard to scroll through the list a page at a time until you find the attendee youre looking for.

 When you spot them, look for the number under the leftmost (Num) column and enter this using the keyboard and then press ENTER; you'll be taken to the View Attendee Screen for that attendee.
 Note that although the field has three 0s, it will accept you typing one or more digits.

+Press F1 to return to the BAMS Home Screen.

 ## View Attendee Screen
 This screen shows the attendee's details: